English for Health Professionals (OET Preparation)

 What’s the school’s involvement with the OET?

-A: Our OET teachers attend the OET forum which is held annually by the official OET centre and keep themselves appraised as to the latest updates about the test.
+MLC is among the very few Language Centres that are endorsed as Premium Preparation Providers by the OET Centre.
+Our OET team attend the OET forum which is held annually by the official OET Centre and keep themselves appraised as to the latest updates about the test.

 Is it cost effective to take the course rather than just do self-study?